-“Back then my thoughts regarding the consequences mostly contained the possibility of me being captured by IS,” she said.
+“Back then my thoughts regarding the consequences mostly contained the possibility of me being captured by IS (the Islamic State),” she said.
 “Never would I ever believe that the outcome, which had an impact on my life, would emerge from my own loved ones.”

 Perhaps most poignant was Palani’s admission that the fear, danger, and hatred experienced from her enemies on the battlefield were meager in comparison to the pain she felt when her own community abandoned her as a misguided anomaly once she returned home.